MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

  The font background color.

  *bBold*
- Pass true for bold text.
+ Pass TRUE for bold text.

  *bItalic*
- Pass true for italic text.
+ Pass TRUE for italic text.

  *bUnderline*
- Pass true for underlined text.
+ Pass TRUE for underlined text.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.